wroberts/pygermanet/README.rst

-The file ``baseforms_by_projekt_deutscher_wortschatz.txt.gz`` contains data derived from the `Projekt deutscher Wortschatz`_; this database is free for educational und researching purposes but not for commercial use.
+The file ``baseforms_by_projekt_deutscher_wortschatz.txt.gz`` contains data derived from the `Projekt deutscher Wortschatz`_; this database is free for educational and researching purposes but not for commercial use.
 For more information visit: http://wortschatz.uni-leipzig.de/.